isomerpages/moe-temasekjc/_about/Administration and Facilities.md

 ---
 # School Canteen Advertisement

 <p style="text-align: justify;">Are you passionate about serving delicious and nutritious food for our staff and students?
-Do you specialize in wanton noodles, laksa, fishball noodles, or similar favourites?
-Temasek Junior College invites you to submit your Stall application and be a part of our School Community!</p>
+Temasek Junior College invites you to submit your Stall application and be a part of our School Community for year 2026.</p>
 <br>

 <table>
 <thead>
 <tr>

 <th style="text-align: center;">Type of Stall</th>
 <th style="text-align: center;">Closing Date</th>
 <th style="text-align: center;">Requirements</th>